Research Technician I

 Sudhir Kumar, PhD

-Dr. Sudhir Kumar is a postdoctoral scientist in the Kappe Lab.
+Dr. Sudhir Kumar is a postdoctoral scientist in the Kappe and Vaughan Labs.
 He obtained his PhD from the National Institute of Immunology/Jawaharlal Nehru University, New Delhi, India, working on calcium and cyclic nucleotide mediated signaling in Plasmodium falciparum erythrocytic stages.
 His current project focuses on experimental genetic crosses between different artemisinin-resistant and -sensitive parasites to discover the mechanism of drug resistance in Plasmodium falciparum.
 Outside of the lab he likes to travel, read, play badminton and watch cricket.

 Nana Minkah, PhD